 - to enjoy helping people.

-You could do this role if you are available to volunteer for two shifts a week for at least 12 months.
+You could do this role if you are available to volunteer for two half days or one full day a week for at least 12 months.

 Working within a team